 1.6 Warwick Visitor Information Centre Performance

-A summary of the performance of the WVIC over 2018 and 2019 is provided below for counter, communications and footfall:
+A summary of the performance of the WVIC over 2019 and 2022 is provided below for counter, communications and footfall.
+2020 and 2021 figures are available but not used as a comparison due to the pandemic.